LONG MEADOW RANCH ALL-STAR BIG BAND

 In 1977, he co-founded and led a 17-piece big band in San Francisco, known as the Midnight Rounds.
 Later in 1990, he co-founded the independent jazz record label Monarch Records, which became part of Tambourine, Inc., in 1999.
 Monarch artists include Cedar Walton, Billy Higgins, Tootie Heath, Rufus Reid, Buster Williams, Jessica Williams, Art Farmer, Dmitri Matheny, Dave Ellis, Mimi Fox, Alex Murzyn, Michaelle Goerlitz, Curt Moore, and many others.

 Ted served as the chairman of Tambourine, Inc., the specialty music production and distribution company, from 1999 to 2007.
 Acknowledged for records he creatively produced during this time, Ted is a voting member of the National Academy of Recording Arts and Sciences and a member of the Producer’s Section.

 Thanks to unrelenting encouragement from accomplished jazz guitarist and vocalist, Brian Nova, Ted resumed performing on the trombone after a nearly 30-year hiatus in 2011.
-Since then, he has performed in ensembles with notable international jazz artists, including Arturo Sandoval, John Handy, Curt Elling, Mark O’Connor, Shelly Berg, Greg Field, Brian Nova, and Gordon Goodwin.
+Since then, he has performed in ensembles with notable international jazz artists, including Arturo Sandoval, John Handy, Kurt Elling, Mark O’Connor, Shelly Berg, Greg Field, Brian Nova, and Gordon Goodwin.